lydell/dual/details.md

 until the timeout has passed.
 That's why only the upKey is sent, and the combination does not occur, as described above.
 But why?

-As mentioned under [Pros & Cons](#pros--cons), what makes it possible to combine a modifier key with another key is that the modifier only does something when held down.
+What makes it possible to combine a modifier key with another key is that the modifier only does something when held down.
 However, that is not true for _all_ modifiers.
 Take the Windows key for example.
 When released it opens the start menu (in fact, it is already a dual-role modifier key; a combination of a special modifier and an "open the start menu" key).
 Or the alt keys, which might show a hidden menu bar when released.

 Alright, what about those modifiers?
 Well, if you try to use them in dual-role keys, you will get trouble.
 For example, if you have combined the "w" and Windows keys, and you tap "w", you'd expect a